 Initially, the miners lived in tents until wooden houses were built.
-The Denver & Rio Grande Western Railroad built a spur line from Scofield to the mine at Clear Creek.
+The Denver & Rio Grande Western Railroad built a spur line from Scofield to Clear Creek’s mine.
 The trains operated twice daily in the morning and evening.
 When the railroad became blocked with snow, the miners worked for the railroad company helping clear the tracks.

-In 1900, the Utah Fuel Company built 25 homes, a hotel, a store, a hospital, a schoolhouse, a workshop, and a water plant in the town.
-The camp was never incorporated and the only officers were a Justice of Peace and a constable.
+In 1900, the Utah Fuel Company built 25 homes, a hotel, a store, a hospital, a schoolhouse, a workshop, and a town’s water plant.
+The camp was never incorporated, and the only officers were a Justice of Peace and a constable.

-Due to the isolation of the camp and the heavy snows in the winter, the amusements consisted mostly of winter sports and dances twice a week.
-However, a theatrical group was formed early on and an amusement hall was built.
+Due to the camp’s isolation and the heavy snows in the winter, the amusements consisted mostly of winter sports and dances twice a week.
+However, a theatrical group was formed early on, and an amusement hall was built.

-In 1908 the number of miners reached its peak of 450 men, at which time, approximate production was 2,000 tons of coal per day.
+In 1908 the number of miners peaked at 450 men, at which time, approximate production was 2,000 tons of coal per day.
 By the next year, the mine ranked second only to Sunnyside in its production.

 From 1910-1920, 2,000 tons of coal was being mined per day, and Clear Creek had about 600 residents.

 In the 1960s, the Alpine School District began to rent the buildings at Clear Creek to operate a summer camp.
-In 1973, the school district bought the property from the Mountain Fuel Company, which included six houses and a large maintenance building.
-The houses were repurposed as dormitory cabins and the maintenance building was outfitted to serve as a kitchen, dining, and large assembly facility.
+In 1973, the school district bought the Mountain Fuel Company’s property, which included six houses and a large maintenance building.
+The houses were repurposed as dormitory cabins, and the maintenance building was outfitted to serve as a kitchen, dining, and large assembly facility.
 By the next year, it was ready for groups of students.
 Since that time, the grounds have expanded to year-round use of the camp facilities.

 Today it still serves as the home of Clear Creek Camp, and over 7,500 students participate in various programs at the camp each year.